sbabic/swupdate/doc/source/improvement_proposals.rst

 Security / Crypto engines
 =========================

-- add support for asymmetryc decryption
+- add support for asymmetric decryption
 - rework support for crypto engine - let possible to load multiple libraries at the same time.
 Currently, there is support for openSSL, WolfSSL and mbedTLS.
   However, WolfSSL are missing together.
 There should be a way to select one or more